pouya-racker/aks-workshop/aks-networking/nginx-ingress-controller/README.md

 -Make sure you have the Helm CLI installed or user Azure CloudShell.
 See [Installing Helm](https://helm.sh/docs/intro/install/), We will use Helm 3 to install NGINX ingress controller.

--Create AKS cluster.
+- Create AKS cluster.

--Install Azure CLI `az` and `kubectl` locally or use Azure CloudShell.
+- Install Azure CLI `az` and `kubectl` locally or use Azure CloudShell.

--Use following command to fetch the AKS cluster credentials
+- Use following command to fetch the AKS cluster credentials

 ``az aks get-credentials --resource-group RESOURCE_GROUP_NAME --name AKD_CLUSTER_NAME``